open-watcom/owp4v1copy/bld/wgml/test/testsrc/readme.txt

 http://www.openwatcom.org/index.php/Meta_Data#Designators_2

 This lists the designators for more than just CodeBlocks.
 A CodeBlock 0x04 encodes an ENDVALUE block which is not in a LINEPROC block.
+Searching on "codeblock" should produce a link to this section (among many others) even if it is moved.

 Since the designator is the first byte of the CodeBlock, the solution is to find the immediately preceding CodeBlock (in this case, CodeBlock 0) and